Vitamin D2 vs D3: Which is Better?

 Vitamin D intake through food may not always be enough for adequate vitamin D levels.
 Many people take a vitamin D supplement to get a vitamin D level boost, especially if they don't have tons of sun exposure.

 People with low vitamin D may require vitamin D supplementation.
 The dosage to effectively treat vitamin D deficiency depends on the individual and their baseline vitamin D levels and ability to absorb Vitamin D. Many doctors will suggest their patients take an over-the-counter D3 option.
-However, if your doctor feels that you need a higher dose than what is available on the shelf, they may prescribe you a vitamin D option with higher dosing.
+However, if your doctor or healthcare provider feels that you need a higher dose than what is available on the shelf, they may prescribe you a vitamin D option with higher dosing.

 Takeaways